AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ## Overview

-The Resource Gantt chart, defined as an instance of {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, is used to show...
+The Resource Gantt chart, defined as an instance of {api:anychart.charts.Gantt}anychart.charts.Gantt{api} class, is used to show the periods of use of the available resources (servers, equipment, employees).
+You can also show the hierarchical relationships between resources.

 This article explains how to organize [data](#data) for the Resource chart and what [elements](#elements) it displays.